umass-cs-497/DB/README.md

 -        Instructor (reference to instructor name and unique id)
 -        Roster (reference to student name and unique id)
 -        Lecture
-o   Media
+-		 Media
-§  White Board Images
+-  		 White Board Images
-§  Screen
+-  		 Screen
-§  Video
+-  		 Video
-§  Open to Public (Yes or No)
+-  		 Open to Public (Yes or No)
-§  Comments
+-	  	Comments
 ·   	User
 ·   	Username
 ·   	Posted Date